-“Keeping to your message, repeat it many many time, and ignore the criticism” are key principles of success in Washington DC policy work.
+“Keeping to your message, repeat it many times, and ignore the criticism” are key principles of success in Washington DC policy work.
+If you say something over and over again, it must be true.
 It does not matter if the message is true, based on facts, or have any empirical data to support your assertion.
 The point is the “message” is a tool to support the policy agenda.
 Ignore the collateral damage from the message’s consequences, just keep driving the message.
-This approach is having a dire effect on the cyber security posture of all global telecommunications and the Internet.
+This approach is having a dire effect on the cybersecurity posture of all global telecommunications and the Internet.
 It diverts attention from the real issues to the “message of the week” that supports some other policy agenda.

-Lets look at an example from James Clapper, the director of National Intelligence, to the Senate Armed Services Committee.
-In this case the asserted “message” is communicated to Kevin Fogarty at IT WORLD:
+Let us look at an example from James Clapper, the director of National Intelligence, to the Senate Armed Services Committee.
+In this case, the asserted “message” is communicated to Kevin Fogarty at IT WORLD:

 On April 8, 2010, network administrators at the state-owned China Telecom threw a switch that rerouted “massive volumes” of data from other countries through Chinese networks rather than the more secure paths they were supposed to take, according to the U.S. spy chief.

 China Telecom routers stopped advertising real Internet routes in favor of fake ones that caused huge chunks of the Internet to believe the road to China was the route actually their regular route, for 17 minutes.

 The re-routed traffic, which could have been captured, compromised or copied with no one being the wiser, put huge amounts of potentially sensitive U.S. military and corporate data at risk, according to James Clapper, director of National Intelligence, to the Senate Armed Services Committee yesterday.